-&lt;sup>21 Franz-Stefan Gady, "United Kingdom and Japan Hold First-Ever Joint Fighter Exercise," The Diplomat, Oct.
+21 Franz-Stefan Gady, "United Kingdom and Japan Hold First-Ever Joint Fighter Exercise," The Diplomat, Oct.
 25, 2016,

 European air forces possess relatively few fifthgeneration aircraft and long-range strike capabilities.
-They also continue to rely heavily on the United States for critical enablers, such as aerial refueling, and intelligence, surveillance, transport, reconnaissance (ISR) capabilities.
+They also continue to rely heavily on the United States for critical enablers, such as aerial refueling, and intelligence, surveillance, transport, and reconnaissance (ISR) capabilities.
 22 "The chaotic withdrawal from Afghanistan was a sobering demonstration of these limitations," noted a recent report, "as European states were incapable of evacuating their own citizens and allies without logistical support from Washington."
 23 Should a military contingency arise in the Indo-Pacific, the United States may not have the spare capacity to support European deployments.
-While Germany and other European allies have pledged to increase defense expenditures, spurred by Russia's war in Ukraine, those funds will mainly focus on replenishing weapons stocks sent to Ukraine and closing urgent capability gaps for collective defense against Russia.
-24 Most of this heavy weaponryincluding artillery, anti-tank missiles, and tactical drones-does little to improve Europe's capacity for power projection into the Indo-Pacific.
+While Germany and other European allies have pledged to increase defense expenditures, spurred by Russia's war in Ukraine, those funds will mainly focus on replenishing weapons stocks sent to Ukraine and closing urgent capability gaps for collective defense against Russia.24 Most of this heavy weaponryincluding artillery, anti-tank missiles, and tactical drones-does little to improve Europe's capacity for power projection into the Indo-Pacific.
 Put simply, NATO's Strategic Concept has a means-ends mismatch; its overly ambitious goals outstrip available military resources.
-From the perspective of Indo-Pacific partners, these deployments raise pressing questions about their ultimate strategic purpose and long-term sustainability.25 and more focused territorial defense to secure its eastern flank against threats from Russia.
+From the perspective of Indo-Pacific partners, these deployments raise pressing questions about their ultimate strategic purpose and long-term sustainability.25

+Second, given that NATO does not have a surfeit of military resources, its shifting attention to the Indo-Pacific is a dangerous distraction from its core mission-the collective defense of Europe and the North Atlantic.
+It needs to be less globally ambitious and more focused territorial defense to secure its eastern flank against threats from Russia.
 President Vladimir Putin's willingness to use force and take risks has alarmed Europe and altered perceptions of his intentions.
-This revised threat assessment steered the direction of NATO's Strategic Concept, with Russia called "the most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area."
-By comparison, China is a peripheral security concern-a political rival, an economic competitor but not an immediate military threat.
-Geography matters.
+26 This revised threat assessment steered the direction of NATO's Strategic Concept, with Russia called "the most significant and direct threat to Allies' security and to peace and stability in the Euro-Atlantic area."27 By comparison, China is a peripheral security concern-a political rival, an economic competitor but not an immediate military threat.
+Geography matters.28